raspberrypilearning/testing-vision/en/step_3.md

 --- /task ---

 Now that you have a model, you'll need to get an image for it to identify.
 A function, called `get_image_from_url`, has been provided for you to use as part of this.
-This function will fetch an image from a URL (a web address) and store it in your Google Drive.
-The functionl will then return the location of the stored iimage.
-You need to include `get_image_from_url` in a larger function which will prepare that image, give it to the model, and then take the model's classifications and print them out into the notebook.
-For now, you're just going to get the image, load it up, and make sure it looks like you expect it to.
+You need to include `get_image_from_url` in a larger function which will get your model's **classifications** of the image and print them out into the notebook.

 --- task ---